suyunu/c-notes/Week_12/README.md

 ### Question 2 - Sorted Sentence (String)

-Write a program which takes a string as parameter and sorts words of this string and prints the resulting string.
-Assume initial string has maximum 100 characters and the length of each word is at most 10.
+Write a program which reads a sentence from the user and prints the words in the sorted order (ascending).
+Assume initial string has maximum 100 characters, the length of each word is at most 10 and all characters are lower case letters.

 Hint: You can use bubble sort algorithm.